Skip to main content

 In order to receive funds for the start of class and avoid possible late fees, the financial aid application process must be completed prior to the start of classes.

-Eligible applicants will receive a Federal Unsubsidized Loan for $42,722.00.
+Eligible applicants will receive a Federal Unsubsidized Loan up to $50,000.00.

 *Review FAFSA eligibility here.
 Seek alternative loan options here.

-If you completed the Free Application for Federal Student Aid (FAFSA) and received your FAFSA submission summary, you will receive your interactive financial aid award letter via the email you entered on the FAFSA beginning mid-March.
+If you completed the Free Application for Federal Student Aid (FAFSA) and received your FAFSA submission summary, you will receive your interactive financial aid award letter via the email you entered on the FAFSA beginning in April.

 Allow two weeks from the date of submission to receive your award letter.
 If more than two weeks has passed, you may have outstanding requirements.
 Your aid package and award letter will not generate until all outstanding requirements are complete.